Digital currency: Central bank digital currency

 A central bank digital currency (CBDC) is a form of universally accessible digital money in a nation and holds the same value as the country's paper currency.
-Like a cryptocurrency, a CBCD is held in the form of tokens.
+Like a cryptocurrency, a CBDC is held in the form of tokens.
 CBDCs are different from regular digital cash forms like in online bank accounts because CBDCs are established through the central bank within a country, with liabilities held by one's government, rather than from a commercial bank.
 Approximately nine countries have already established a CBDC, with interest in the system increasing highly throughout the world.
 In these nations, CBDCs have been used as a form of exchange and a way for governments to try to prevent risks from occurring within their financial systems.

 A major problem with central bank digital currencies is deciding whether the currency should be easily trackable.
 If it's traceable, the government has more control than it currently does.
 Additionally, there's a technical aspect to consider: whether CBDCs should be based on tokens or accounts and how much anonymity users should have.